 Read More: The Power Of The Jesus Prayer

 Repentance is the conscious effort to change our lives and turn from those things which create barriers between us, God, and others.
-During the Nativity Fast, we are offered yet another opportunity to devote time to self-reflection and confess our sins to the spiritual father at our parish.
-This conversation allows us to reassess our relationships with God and others, and reconcile and reunite with those from whom we’ve grown apart.
+During the Nativity Fast, we are offered yet another opportunity to devote time to self-reflection and confess our sins to our spiritual father.
+This allows us to reassess our relationships with God and others, and reconcile and reunite with those from whom we’ve grown apart.
 Our thoughts should turn to the miracle of God’s love and forgiveness which Jesus Christ proclaims and to the new life He offers.

 When we fast, we not only avoid certain foods and entertainments, but also anything that tends to control us in our day-to-day lives.
 Fasting is a means of spiritual discipline, a tool to help us put into proper perspective the things we receive from God.
 To gain control of those things and put them in their proper place, rather than allowing them to control us and become idols.
 It reminds us of the purpose of our lives: to attain perfect communion with God and enter into the joy of our Lord.